Do you feel like traumatic events from your past are preventing you from living the life you so desperately want?

 I can’t promise you won’t think about it – in fact, we know you will, but I am not going to require you to talk about it in detail.

-Honestly, I leave decisions like this up to my clients – we only talk about things as you want to.
+Honestly, you are the most important person in making these decisions – we only talk about things as you want to.
 In fact, in the early sessions I actually will help you NOT tell me a lot about what happened, because it takes a trusting relationship to share your traumas safely, and that takes a bit of time to develop.

 How Can You Help?
 You’ve Never Been Through What I Have